If Your Feelings About The Queen’s Death Are Complicated, That's OK

-On September 8, Her Majesty Queen Elizabeth II passed away at the age of 96, after 70 years as the nation and commonwealth's monarch.
-In the days since, we’ve been prescribed a national mood: a palpable sense of mourning amongst a substantial majority of the British public.
-Events have been cancelled, commemorative portraits are quite literally everywhere, there have been tributes (from marmalade sandwiches to spontaneous acts of song) and stadiums have fallen silent in Her Majesty’s honour.
-This is how the United Kingdom was always expected to grieve.
+On September 8, Her Majesty Queen Elizabeth II passed away at the age of 96, after 70 years as the United Kingdom and Commonwealth's monarch.
+In the days since, we’ve been prescribed a mood: a palpable sense of mourning.
+Events have been cancelled, commemorative portraits are quite literally everywhere, and Australia has declared the 22nd of September has been declared the National Day of Mourning for Her Majesty Queen Elizabeth II.

 Advertisement

-For some Black and brown people in Britain, especially those of us who have been actively critical of the monarchy in the past, how we’ve shown up online over the past few days has been an interesting sport: what can I say right now?
+For some Black and brown people, especially those of us who have been actively critical of the monarchy in the past, how we’ve shown up online over the past few days has been an interesting sport: what can I say right now?
 How am I supposed to feel?

 “I didn’t feel a wave of sadness...
 Not like the time I saw my dad cry once.
 Not like when I hear another innocent Black man has been killed by the police,” shared writer Calypso, in a recent Instagram post titled, ‘when you’re mixed raced in Britain and the Queen died.’